zcash/zips/zip-####.rst

 Motivation
 ==========

-Continuing at Zcash's second halving in November 2024, by default 100% of the block subsidies will be allocated to miners, and no further funds will be automatically allocated to any other entities.
+As of Zcash's second halving in November 2024, by default 100% of the block subsidies will be allocated to miners, and no further funds will be automatically allocated to any other entities.
 Consequently, no new funding may be available to existing teams dedicated to furthering charitable,